ISUgenomics/bioinformatics-workbook/dataAnalysis/GenomeAssembly/LongRead/Canu.md

 * Bt2.report              This file contains information about each step.

 Below I grabbed the contigs that appear to be Circular representing plasmids.
+This is the same number of plasmids reported by the [NCBI](https://www.ncbi.nlm.nih.gov/assembly/GCF_001182785.1) assembly.

 ```
 grep ">" Bt2_assembly/Bt2.contigs.fasta  | grep Circular=yes
 >tig00000137 len=515061 reads=2993 covStat=742.81 gappedBases=no class=contig suggestRepeat=no suggestCircular=yes